MCHF & WHC HALL OF FAME INDUCTEE 2015

 Henry Albert Scobee was born March 5, 1927, in Allen County, Kansas, the second child of George and Flossie (Faulkner) Scobee.
 In the spring of 1930, the family moved to a homestead in Converse County, Wyoming.
 Their house was a one room tar paper shack with a wooden floor built by Henry’s father.
 There was no electricity or running water.
 Henry and his brothers, Bill and Clarence, went to school in Verse, Wyoming.
 His sister, Georgia, was born on the homestead.

-Late in the summer of 1943, Henry heard that Sam McDowell was in Sheridan looking for cowboys to work on the roundup for the SU Ranch, owned by Faddis Kennedy Cattle Co., which was located 15 miles east of Lodge Grass, on the Crow Indian Reservation in Big Horn County, Montana.
+Late in the summer of 1943, Henry heard that Sam McDowell was in Sheridan looking for cowboys to work on the roundup for the SU Ranch, owned by Faddis Kennedy Cattle Co.
+The outfit was located 15 miles east of Lodge Grass, on the Crow Indian Reservation in Big Horn County, Montana.
 Henry was 16 when he hired on at the SU Ranch.
 He started as the horse wrangler and found time to work with young horses.
 He was out with the wagon, working cows and branding calves for the next two months.
 Other than two years in the U.S. Navy, Henry spent the next 51 years working for ranches that were either wholly or partially on the Crow Indian Reservation (Big Horn County), including, the SU, EV, Antler, Belton Evans and Padlock Ranches.
-Henry worked at the SU until March of 1944, when he joined the U.S. Navy for the duration of the war as his brother, Bill, had in 1943.
+Henry worked at the SU until March of 1944, when he joined the U.S. Navy for the duration of the war, as his brother, Bill, had in 1943.
 When they returned home at the end of the war Bill and Henry drove out to the SU Ranch and both went to work there.
 It was at this time that everyone at the SU Ranch started calling him Hank, instead of Henry.

 In 1949, Hank was asked to help Jack Willey and J. C. “Junior” Smith get their 600 head of steers to the Billings stockyards.
 The steers were on Cow Creek in the Bears Paw Mountains.
 They trailed the steers to the Missouri River, swam them across at the McClelland Ferry, trailed them on to Winifred and put them on a train to Billings.